Intracto/eslint-config-intracto/README.md

 ## Introduction

 This repository contains sample linting configs for, .js and .ts files.
-Currently they are all based on recommended configs.
+Currently they are all based on recommended configs, prettier and AirBnB.

 ## How to use

-### Installing (automatic)
+### Installing

 To install this repo, run: